AndreaHK5/calendarapp/README.md

 - write a more verbose readme
 - improve top navbar on mobile
 - port over the Meteor method tests
-- remove clicking / hovering from pictures - not mobile friendly
+- remove clicking / hovering from pictures and create event types - not mobile friendly
-- animation on engagement create and on change route is off
+- animation on engagement create and on change route is not working properly
 - loading of location for partner is sometimes sluggish
 - update to 1.3 / ES2015 ?
 - use flower router rather than iron router